telicent-oss/smart-caches-core/docs/security/index.md

 The `AbstractSecurityPrimitive` class provides a basic implementation of most of the interface allowing implementations to focus on their implementation detail.

-### `UserAttributes<?>`

-`UserAttributes` is a generic type that holds user attributes, it holds the `encoded()` byte sequence as a `byte[]` and its `decodedAttributes()` method provides access to the concrete user attributes type a security plugin uses for its implementation.
-Again the `AbstractSecurityPrimitive` class provides a basic implementation of most of the interface.

 ### `RequestContext`

 A `RequestContext` holds details of the context of a particular request arriving at an application/service.
-It includes the users verified JWT, their username as returned by the [`IdentityProvider`](#identityprovider), and access to other request context such as HTTP Method, URI, Path and Headers (assuming a HTTP request).
+It includes the users verified JWT, their username, the `UserInfo` obtained from the OIDC server (e.g. [Telicent Auth][TcAuth]), and access to other request context such as HTTP Method, URI, Path and Headers (assuming a HTTP request).

 For requests that arrive over other communication protocols, e.g. gRPC, then applications will still need to populate this structure accordingly but may not necessarily be able to supply values for all the methods.